chrisnoonan98675/site/xl-deploy/concept/restart-process-of-xl-satellite.markdown

 weight: 312
 ---

-After you [synchronize plugins](/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.html) on an XL Deploy satellite, or if the connection between XL Deploy and a satellite breaks, the satellite must be restarted.
+After you [synchronize plugins](/xl-deploy/how-to/synchronize-plugins-with-a-satellite-server.html) on an XL Deploy satellite, the satellite must be restarted.

 This is required because: